-Just like in humans, a colon connects the large intestine to the rectum.
-Its function is to store waste very temporarily before it passes out of the body.
+Like humans, a colon connects the large intestine to the rectum.
+It temporarily stores waste before it passes out of the body temporarily.
 However, when waste gets backed up, the colon can expand to an unnatural size.
 This condition is known as a megacolon in dogs.

 “What does it mean for your dog’s overall health and future?”

 As with most problems…

 Identifying an issue is typically the first step in fixing it.
 The problem is that it’s not something you can look at regarding one’s colon.
 And when it comes to diagnosing a “megacolon” in your dog, it’s not like your pup’s suddenly going to look over at you and say…

 “You know what?
 I may have a megacolon!”